nils-hamel/spherical-camera/README.md

 These results show how the increase of the angle of view is able to stabilize the estimation of the rotation and translation and to increase their precision.
 Such stability and precision are mandatory for large scale three-dimensional models computation to ensure contained drift on the visual odometry.

-This overview of the algorithm exposes the main elements that shows how spherical camera and algorithm are able to move structure from motion forward toward robust reconstruction pipeline and large scale models computation.
+This overview of the algorithm exposes the main elements that shows how spherical cameras and algorithms are able to move structure from motion forward toward robust reconstruction pipeline and large scale models computation.

 ## Dependencies